pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/pulumi-service/accounts.md

 1. Navigate to **Settings** > **Account security**
 1. Reset your password.
 Your password must be at least ten characters long.

-## Access Tokens
+## Personal Access Tokens

 Use access tokens to sign into the Pulumi Service via the CLI.
-On this page there is a list of all the access tokens associated with your account, including a description and last used information for each token.
+On this page there is a list of all your personal access tokens, including a description and last used information for each token.

 When you run [`pulumi login`](/docs/reference/cli/pulumi_login) from the command line, you will be prompted for an access token.
 Once obtained, the access token logs you into the Pulumi Service and lets you interact with the Pulumi service and manage your stacks.

 These access tokens have the same permission as your user.
-If  you instead would like to scope the token to an organization, review the [Organization Access Tokens documentation](/docs/intro/pulumi-service/organization-access-tokens/).
+If  you instead would like to scope the token to an organization, use [Organization Access Tokens](/docs/intro/pulumi-service/organization-access-tokens/).

 ![Access tokens](/images/docs/reference/service/access-tokens.png)